 How to Use Masterbuilt Electric Smokers

 To make this guide as extensive and straightforward as possible, we have divided the guide into three phases.
-Additionally, we will also discuss key things one needs to know in each part for your convenience.
+Additionally, we will also discuss key things one needs to know in each part for your convenience and we will have some useful tips.

 What to Do Before Cooking